 How Watching Movies Helps in Learning German Language

 The key to successful language learning is MOTIVATION!
 That’s right.
-You may have all the resources you need, and the time it requires to achieve successful learning.
+You may have all the resources you need and the time it requires to achieve the knowledge.

 But, if you lack inspiration, even the most enabling environment will not help you succeed in your quest to master German, the “language of science and machines.”